scottlet/gulp-handlebars-livereload/README.md

 Requires global gulp and gulp-cli to be installed

-Also requires node/npm, obvs > 4.x.
+Also requires node/npm > 10.x.

 If you have homebrew installed on OSX this is as simple as `brew install node`.